Turskyi/ethical_scanner/README.md

 If you want to contribute to Ethical Scanner, you can follow these steps:

 - Fork this repository and clone it to your local machine.
-- Create a new branch for your feature or bugfix.
+- Create a new branch for your feature or bug-fix.
 - Make your changes and commit them with a clear and descriptive message.
 - Push your branch to your forked repository and create a pull request to the main repository.
 - Wait for your pull request to be reviewed and merged.